Frequently Asked Questions

 Q: Can I receive financial aid to live off campus even though my parents live within commuting distance to the school?

 A: Yes, you may opt to live in an apartment near school.
-You will be required to provide a copy of your lease/Sub Lease.
-If Sub Leasing please provide a notarized letter with a copy of the signed lease by the person whose name appears on the lease.
-Failure to submit required documentation your application will default to a lower cost of attendance
+You will be required to provide a copy of your lease/sub lease.
+If sub leasing, please provide a notarized letter with a copy of the signed lease by the person whose name appears on the lease.
+Failure to submit the required documentation for your application may cause your application and aid to default to a lower cost of attendance.

 Q: What happens to my financial aid if I withdraw from school?

 A: The law requires that, when you withdraw during a period of enrollment, or semester, the amount of financial aid that you have "earned" up to that point is determined by a specific formula.
 If you received less assistance than the amount that you earned, you will be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned to the various federal programs.
 Federal regulations require that students who withdraw from school prior to completing 60 percent of the semester will have their eligibility for aid recalculated based on the percent of the semester completed.
 For example, a student who withdraws after completing only 30 percent of the semester will have “earned” only 30 percent of any financial aid received.
 The remaining 70 percent must be returned by the student and/or the school.
 Students should contact the Financial Aid Office to determine how a withdrawal will affect financial aid.

 Q: Will I lose my financial aid if I have bad grades?